 What is Manti?

-Dumplings in Turkish are called manti and it’s one of those dishes everyone craves for every time.
-A dough similar to pasta dough is rolled out, cut in tiny squares and filled with a spicy groud beef filling.
-Traditionally, we serve manti with garlicky yogurt and a spicy butter sauce on it.
-Manti is not only known in Turkey, it is also famous in Chinese, Armenian, Russian, Uzbek, Kyrgyz and Balkan cuisines.
-It has different names in each culture for sure.
+Dumplings in Turkish are called manti and it’s one of the most famous Turkish foods.
+Just like Turkish kebabs.
+A dough similar to pasta dough is rolled out, cut in tiny squares and filled with a spicy ground lamb or beef filling.
+Traditionally, we serve manti with a garlicky yogurt sauce and a spicy butter sauce on it.

 Ingredients

-So what goes into Turkish manti dumplings recipe?
-First, let's talk about the dough.
-You don’t need many ingredients for manti dough.
-Flour, egg, salt and water are what you need.
-We sometimes make it with whole wheat flour, but you can use all purpose flour too.
+- Dough: You don’t need many ingredients for homemade manti dough.
+Flour, egg, salt and water are all you need.
+We sometimes make it with whole wheat flour, but all purpose flour is better.

 Tips and Tricks